+Let us give ourselves to the blind to

+make them see; to the lame to make

+them walk, to the fallen to make

+them rise again, to him who has no

+faith to make him believe, to those

+who have hatred in their hearts to

+make them love."

+Suzanne Aubert

+A Heroic Life of Service and Compassion

-When young Suzanne Aubert left home in 1860 to join a mission on the other side of the world, she began a New Zealand adventure that would last for 66 years.
+When young Suzanne Aubert ran away from home in 1860 to join a mission on the other side of the world, she began a New Zealand adventure that would last for 66 years.
 She became a health and social welfare pioneer in her adopted country, devoting her life to helping the suffering and the disadvantaged.
 Her work took her from France to Auckland then to Hawke's Bay, the Whanganui River and finally to Wellington.
-Along the way, this determined and charismatic woman founded a new Catholic congregation - the Sisters of Compassion - and was tireless in her care of children and the sick.
-She skillfully combined Māori medicine and Pākehā science and also wrote books in Māori, English and French, adding significantly to our cultural heritage.
+Along the way, this determined and charismatic woman founded a new Catholic congregation - the Sisters of Compassion and was tireless in her care of children and the sick.
+She skilfully combined Māori medicine and Pākehā science and wrote books in Māori.
+English and French, adding significantly to our cultural heritage.
 Throughout her life, she was unbowed by opposition or lack of resources, and stood firm in her belief that everyone deserved equal respect.
 Her witness shone beyond the Church to influence a wide cross-section of society.
 When she died, her funeral was one of the biggest ever given a woman in New Zealand.
-In living a life of bold fidelity to Gospel values, this extraordinary woman became an inspiration to New Zealanders then and now. 😓
+In living a life of bold fidelity to Gospel values, this extraordinary woman became an inspiration to New Zealanders then and now.